The best languages to learn for your job, according to CEOs

 Former CEO of SAP Hewlett Packard Leo Apotheker’s fluency in German definitely helped him while managing the German software multinational SAP.

-In fact, this gained him the opportunity to be CEO at HP as the big multilingual company was looking for a global person to run its corporation.
+In fact, this gave him the opportunity to become the CEO of HP as the big multilingual company was looking for a global person to run its corporation.

 Similar to Apotheker, Nestle’s CEO, Paul Bulcke, rose to the top thanks to his mastery of six languages.